Have you ever heard a story of the seven sons,

 Instead of sailing him down the bridge of light,

-Just to put him down silently, put him down to the ground
+His mother put him down silently, put him down,

 In between them five more came to follow,